 Visit Old Town for Dia de Los Muertos

 Old Town is the oldest neighborhood in San Diego located in the heart of San Diego County.
 It is known for having great Mexican food, The Whaley House museum, and during October they decorate for Dia de Los Muertos.
-The celebration will take place on November 2nd, 2022 this year.
-But expect the decor to be up by mid-October.
-Finally, embark on the spooky Ghosts & Gravestones trolley tour for another fun fall activity!
+The celebration will take place on November 1st, 2023 this year.
+But expect the decor to be up by early to mid-October.
+Finally, embark on the spooky Ghosts & Gravestones trolley tour for a spooky fall activity.

 Visit The Whaley House